alws34/Telebot/README.md

 AdminId = <User_ID> // The telegram user who will command the bot.
 ```

-- Necessary files will be copied to bin directory when project has been built.
+- Necessary files will be copied to bin directory upon project build.

 # Application architecture